-This is a region that few people have heard about but it does make some very good wines.
+Few people have heard about the Southern Highlands Wine Region but it does make some very good wines.

 The modern era of winemaking in the Southern Highlands dates back to the 1980s, but most of its wineries have even shorter histories.